mortalis13/List-Folders-Node/README.md

 ## Problems

-If the following error occurs on `node q` command when the server starts:
+a) If the following error occurs on `node q` command when the server starts:

     Unexpected token ILLEGAL